 For example, Socrates discovers that the politicians and orators are incoherent and working on their own behalf (not that of the gods), that the poets and creative artists dishonestly claim ownership of an inspiration which is actually divine, and that the skilled craftsmen assume that specific technical skill confers upon them general wisdom.

-In general, Socrates deplores professionalism - the corruption of people doing things for money, which means for themselves and not from duty to the gods - but especially he deplores professional philosophers (i.e. professors).
+In general, Socrates deplores professionalism - the corruption of people doing things for money; which means for themselves and therefore not because of duty to the gods.

 In general, Socrates ideals are humility before the gods, and piety towards the gods - as known by revelations and 'laws'.

-Socrates loves Athens - he has almost-never left the tiny city during seventy years.
+Socrates is intensely patriotic: he loves Athens.
+He has almost-never left the tiny city during seventy years.
 He personalizes the city in terms of its 'laws' by which he means not just its rules, but the traditions, customs and ideals - and the Athenian gods behind these practices.

-What comes through from the apology is Socrates not so much as a philosopher - and not at all a philosopher in the modern sense; but Socrates as a divinely inspired and guided prophet - and one who became a martyr in the strictest definition of being killed for his religion when he could have escaped death by repudiating his religion.
+What comes through from the Apology is Socrates not acting much like 'a philosopher' - and not at all acting as a philosopher in the modern sense; but Socrates as a divinely-inspired and guided prophet - and one who became a martyr by the strict definition of being killed for his religion when he could have escaped death by repudiating his religion.

-The Apology tells us that Socrates was therefore a model of religious piety, devoted to his city state and its customs, traditions and laws; and therefore Socrates was NOT - as so often portrayed and understood - any kind of proto-skeptical, atheistical, counter-cultural intellectual rebel - interested only in abstract ideas, and loyal only to 'philosophy'.
+The Apology tells us that Socrates was therefore a model of religious piety, devoted to his city state and its customs, traditions and laws; and therefore Socrates was NOT - as so often portrayed and understood - any kind of proto-skeptical, atheistical, counter-cultural intellectual rebel - interested only in abstract ideas, and loyal only to (what later men mean by) 'philosophy'.